Centipede Control & Extermination

 Centipedes can enter homes and businesses through any gaps or spaces, like those around doors, windows, siding, and utility entrances.
 One reason they will enter is for food.

-Centipedes feed on other pests that live inside such as ants, earthworms, flies, silverfish, and spiders.
+Centipedes eat other pests that live inside such as ants, earthworms, flies, silverfish, and spiders.
 In fact, the presence of centipedes may be an indicator of another pest infestation.
 Another reason they will enter a building is because they are attracted to some source of moisture.
 Brick is particularly attractive to them, because its porous nature can cause it to sweat and leak moisture during periods of high humidity.

 When are centipedes active?